mtolly/onyx/haskell/README.md

   * 360 Pack Creator

     Combines Xbox 360 CON/LIVE files into packages containing multiple songs.
     Works with both Rock Band, and Guitar Hero II.
+(Rock Band songs can also be combined with the main Quick Convert system, which can enforce a maximum size per pack.)

     Packs are useful for RB songs because they can load faster on game launch.
     For GH2, they are required due to a hard limit of 16 total package files.